All Products

 3. In the Partition Disk and Create and Mount File Systems step, click Configure Later in the Initialization Method section.

-4. Confirm that the status of the disk changes to In Use.
+4. Confirm that the disk status changes to In Use.

 2. Connect to the ECS instance.
 For more information, see Overview of methods for connecting to an ECS instance.

 If the disk was created before June 10, 2020, the serial number feature is not supported.
-You cannot run the following command to obtain the disk device name.
-Instead, you can run the ls /dev/vd* command before and after you attach the disk and compare the output to identify the device name of the target disk.
+Instead, run ls /dev/vd* before and after attaching the disk, and compare the output to identify the new device name.

 realpath /dev/disk/by-id/virtio-<serial>